jaibalani/ZERODice/README.md

 # DiceGame
-Dice game with signidice PRNG .
-Classic dice with fast random and referral rewards.
+Dice game with signidice PRNG.
+Classic dice with fast random and referral rewards using ZEROCoin.
 # ZERODice
 # ZERODice